Sydney–Melbourne co-axial cable: Opening and impact

-A large number of concrete repeater stations remain along the cable's route as a reminder of its past role, for example, at Sutton Forrest, Wollogorang, Collector and Wallaroo.
+A large number of concrete repeater stations remain along the cable's route as a reminder of the project, for example at Sutton Forrest, Wollogorang, Collector and Wallaroo.
+Some repeater stations are still in use as optical-fibre repeaters for the Telstra network.

-In April 2012 the Minister Communications, Stephen Conroy, issued a media release commemorating the 50th anniversary of the cable, and drawing a parallel between its forward-looking nature and his proposed National Broadband Network.
+In April 2012, the Minister for Communications, Stephen Conroy, issued a media release commemorating the 50th anniversary of the cable, and drawing a parallel between its forward-looking nature and his proposed National Broadband Network.

 Television

 TCN9 and GTV9 were connected via the coaxial cable in 1963, allowing the instant sharing of news stories and programs between both cities.

-The cable supported the simultaneous live broadcast of the 5th test of the 1962–63 Ashes series from the Sydney Cricket Ground to Sydney, Canberra and Melbourne – a major milestone in Australian television history.
+The cable supported the simultaneous live broadcast of the 5th Test of the 1962–63 Ashes series from the Sydney Cricket Ground to Sydney, Canberra and Melbourne – a major milestone in Australian television history.

 The cable was also used in 1965 for innovative interstate live split-screen link-ups between Graham Kennedy's In Melbourne Tonight and Don Lane's Sydney Tonight.